Pabla007/-60_Days_of_code/README.md

 d[36,60] - I have successfully implemented Cifar_10_cnn solution with 74% accuracy i will see tomorrow how could i increase it.

 D[37,60] - In lesson 6 completed[6.36-6.38] and played with the Cifar-10 solution and will implement the augmentation solution tomorrow.

+d[38,60] - Finally completed lesson 6 [6.39-6.44] though there was a lot of reading and reference material in the end.
+I loved the way they thought in lesson 6 because there was only notebooks in lesson 5.
+Will start Lesson 7 from tomorrow.